WILDFLOWER LEARNING COMMUNITY, CHAPEL HILL, NC

 Five-day course includes daily breakfast and lunch, Monday-Friday, with lunch and dinner only on Thursday.
 You can specify allergies and/or meal preferences when you register.
 Please be sure to bring your own canteen to use throughout the week.

 Camping options exist at both the Baltimore and Chapel Hill locations for a nominal fee (Sunday evening - Friday evening).
 Both locations are nature-based schools, not campgrounds, so be prepared for rustic camping if you decide to go that route!
-You can designate your accommodation preference when you register; complete details coming Dec.
-1.
+You can designate your accommodation preference when you register.

 About the Training Sites